coherence-community/coherence-demo/README.md

     The file [secondary-cluster.yaml](yaml/secondary-cluster.yaml) contains the yaml to install the `secondary-cluster` Coherence cluster.

-    Issue the following command to install the Coherence cluster using the `secondary-cluster.yaml`:
+    Issue the following command to install the Coherence cluster using the above yaml:

    ```bash
    kubectl create --namespace coherence-demo-ns -f yaml/secondary-cluster.yaml